 View Dr. Mohamed Hamdan’s Publications on NCBI My Bibliography.

-Dr. Hamdan research focus has been on evaluating the role of the baroreflex in determining hemodynamic response during tachyarrhythmias and the effects of rhythm disturbances on blood pressure regulation.
-He has published over 75 original research manuscripts and has authored 20 review articles and book chapters.
+Dr. Hamdan’s research has focused on evaluating the role of the baroreflex in determining hemodynamic response during tachyarrhythmias and the effects of rhythm disturbances on blood pressure regulation.
+He has published over 100 original research manuscripts and has authored over 20 review articles and book chapters.
 His research has been supported by both foundation grants and R01 funding from the National Institutes of Health.